Andrey-Shum/SF_News_Portal/README.md

 Complete your news portal

 1 Add caching for articles.
 As long as the article has not changed, it should be stored in the cache.

+--------- DZ-13.4 (HW-03) ------------------------------------------------------

+Real logging systems are very distributed and operate with a large number of connected components.
+Let's try to create a similar mechanism.
+Your logging settings should do the following:

+1 All messages of the DEBUG level and above, including time, message level, and messages, should be output to the console.
+For WARNING messages and above, the path to the event source must additionally be output (the pathname argument is used in formatting).
+And for ERROR and CRITICAL messages, the error stack (the exc_info argument) must also be output.
+All messages from the main django logger should be included here.

+2 The general.log file should display messages of the INFO level and above only indicating the time, logging level, module in which the message originated (module argument) and the message itself.
+This also includes messages from the django registrar.

+3 Only ERROR and CRITICAL level messages should be output to the errors.log file.
+The message indicates the time, the logging level, the message itself, the path to the source of the message and the error stack.
+This file should contain messages only from the django.request, django.server, django.template, and django.db loggers.backends.

+4 The security.log file should contain only security-related messages, which means only from the django.security logger.
+The output format assumes time, logging level, module, and message.

+5 Messages of ERROR levels and higher from django.request and django.server should be sent to the mail in the format as in errors.log, but without the error stack.

+Moreover, using filters, you need to specify that messages are sent to the console only when DEBUG = True, and to the mail and to the general.log file only when DEBUG = False.